 Longevity in Tennis

-One of the all-time tennis greats, Roger Federer, is still playing high level professional tennis despite being just months away from his 40th birthday, and shows no signs of slowing down.
+One of the all-time tennis greats, Roger Federer, the oldest of the “Big Three”, is still playing high level professional tennis despite being just months away from his 40th birthday, and shows no signs of slowing down.
 Most professional athletes in other sports are looking at retiring and moving into more supportive roles at this point, but Federer is still going strong, moving into the second round at Wimbledon and still looking like a potential champion.
 His closest rivals, Novak Djokovic and Rafael Nadal are also no spring chickens, being 34 and 35 respectively, and even fresh-faced Andy Murray is 34.

 Tennis fans can follow most tennis games live on TV, and those wishing to add another layer of excitement can view bookmakers odds at 888 Sports, to place a punt on their favourite sport.